 What is it, exactly, that proves a restaurant to be romantic?
 Is it dim lighting?
 Live music?
 A check in the triple digits?
 Perhaps it's a stunning view or sharable plates of new, exciting cuisines.
+Whatever it is, Philadelphia offers at least a little bit of everything.

 Traditional Italian cuisine is served with a side of live opera at Victor Cafe, a longtime fixture of Dickinson Street in South Philly.
 Here, servers double as trained opera singers who, every 15 to 20 minutes, erupt into song that resounds through the cozy, candlelit space.
 Listen for the bell to signal that a performance is about to begin.